smudge/decks/railsconf-2022/slides.md

 Arrested Development (TV Series 2003-2019)
 </div>

 <!--
 So I walked away from that meeting feeling a little bummed, because he was right, and I knew I was just making excuses for technical shortcomings.

-And, so I started to wonder if this was even the right approach.
+And, so I started to wonder if this whole WebValve idea was even the right approach.
 -->

 ---